Designing Search boxes – Best Practices

 Design No Results Page: If a search query returns no results, provide suggestions for related searches or content that might be helpful.

-I am Neeraj Aneja, a UX, UI, and Product designer based in Bangalore, specializing in UX and UI.
-I adeptly craft seamless experiences for both B2B and B2C projects.
-With a focus on innovation and user-centric design, I strive to elevate brands through intuitive interfaces and optimized workflows.
+I am Neeraj Aneja, a UX, UI, and Product Designer in Bangalore.
+I specialize in creating seamless, user-centric experiences for both B2B and B2C projects.
+With a passion for innovation and intuitive design, I aim to elevate brands through thoughtful interfaces and optimized workflows.